 Concentrations of credit risk indicate the relative sensitivity of the Company's performance to developments affecting a particular industry or geographical location.
-The Company's credit risk is restricted to the Kingdom of Saudi Arabia as it provides services only to residents in Saudi Arabia.
+The Company's credit risk is restricted to KSA as it provides services only to residents in KSA.